MaaAssistantArknights/issue-checker/README.md

   regexes:
     'Uploading'
 - name: comments-2
-  # Comment the content below if issue contains the links that includes `example.com/asd`
+  # Comment the content below if issue contains the links that include snippets listed in url_list
   content:
     There are unconfirmed links, please visit with caution.
-  urls:
+  url_mode: deny
+  url_list:
+    - example.com/asd
+- name: comments-3
+  # Comment the content below if issue contains the links that don't include any snippets listed in url_list
+  content:
+    There are unconfirmed links, please visit with caution.
+  url_mode: allow_only
+  url_list:
     - example.com/asd
 ```